• Home

 A. Provisions under the Companies Act and Relevant Sections

-• When it comes to issuing debentures, companies must adhere to the provisions (Section 71, Rule 18) outlined in the Companies Act.
+• Companies must adhere to the provisions (Section 71, Rule 18) outlined in the Companies Act when issuing debentures.
 These provisions lay down the legal framework that governs debenture issuances.

-• These sections define the rights, responsibilities, and obligations of companies and debenture holders, ensuring a fair and transparent process.
+• These sections define companies' and debenture holders' rights, responsibilities, and obligations, ensuring a fair and transparent process.

-B. Regulatory Norms by Securities and Exchange Board of India (SEBI)
+B. Regulatory Norms by the Securities and Exchange Board of India (SEBI)

-• SEBI is the regulatory body responsible for overseeing securities markets in India.
-It sets guidelines and regulations that aim to protect the interests of investors, promote transparency, and maintain market integrity.
+• SEBI is the regulatory body responsible for overseeing India's securities markets.
+It sets guidelines and regulations to protect investors' interests, promote transparency, and maintain market integrity.

-• These regulations ensure that companies follow standardized practices and provide accurate information to potential investors.
+• These regulations ensure companies follow standardized practices and provide accurate information to potential investors.

-• By complying with SEBI's guidelines, companies contribute to a robust and trustworthy debenture market. 📜💼🔒
+• Companies complying with SEBI's guidelines contribute to a robust and trustworthy debenture market.

 C. Safeguarding Investors' Interests